tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hats.md

 ### - Removes authoring capability from developers

  If you're hoping for developers to contribute to the documentation, it's going to be hard to get buy-in if you're using a HAT.
 HATs are tools for writers, not developers.
 (Then again, if you don't expect developers to contribute, then this becomes a moot point.)

+## Dealing with more challenging factors

+A lot of the solutions we've looked at tend to break down when you start applying more difficult requirements in your tech comm scenario.
+You may have to resort to more traditional tech comm tooling if you have to deal with some of the following challenges:

+* Translation
+* Content re-use
+* Versioning
+* Authentication
+* PDF

+You can often find ways to handle these challenges with non-traditional tools, but it's not going to be a push-button experience.
+It will require a higher degree of technical skill and coding.

+At one company where I used Jekyll, we had requirements around both PDF output and versioning.
+We singled sourced the content into about 8 different outputs (for different product lines and programming languages).
+It was double that number if you included PDF output for the same content.

+Jekyll provides a templating language called Liquid that allows you to do conditional filtering, content re-use, variables, and more, so you can fill these more robust requirements.
+I used this advanced logic to single source the output without duplicating the content.

+To handle PDF, I integrated a tool called [Prince](http://www.princexml.com/), which converts a list of HTML pages into a PDF document, complete with running headers and footers, page numbering, and other print styling.
+Other writers might use [Pandoc](https://pandoc.org/) to fill simpler PDF requirements.

+To handle authentication, we uploaded the HTML output into a Salesforce site.com space and used Salesforce as the authentication layer.
+The custom uploading was my least favorite part of the solution, but a more integrated authentication solution (potentially using [One Login](https://www.onelogin.com/) or a custom authentication solution) would have required more engineering resources.

+My point is that you can handle these more challenging factors with non-traditional tools, but it requires more expertise.